 Important: The position for councillors in England changed from 1 April 2014.

-Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update
+Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update’.

 When can I retire?

 You can retire and receive your L G P S benefits in full once you have attained age 65.
-The Scheme also makes provisions for the early payment of your L G P S benefits and these are detailed in the sections on Ill health retirement and Early Retirement.
+The Scheme also allows you to take your benefits early.
+You can find out more in the sections on Ill health retirement and Early Retirement.

 In addition to your L G P S benefits, you may also qualify for a state retirement pension paid by the Government from State Pension age.